 The per capita income in Glen Mills in 2018 was $54,877, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $219,508 for a family of four.

 Glen Mills is a very ethnically-diverse town.
 The people who call Glen Mills home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Glen Mills residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glen Mills include Irish, German, Italian, English, and Polish.
+The greatest number of Glen Mills residents report their race to be White, followed by Asian.
+Important ancestries of people in Glen Mills include Irish, Italian, German, English, and Polish.

 The most common language spoken in Glen Mills is English.
-Other important languages spoken here include Langs. of India and Korean.
+Other important languages spoken here include Langs. of India and Chinese.